Skip to main content

 Can the College offer accommodation for my partner and I?

-The College offers a very small selection of one bedroom flats, you can find out more on the Postgraduate Accommodation page.
+The College has a limited number of one-bedroom flats.
+More details can be found on the Postgraduate Accommodation page.

 What if I have a disability?